2 Days in Ubud, Bali

 Scooter Traffic in Ubud, Bali

-We are very well aware of the paradox of being tourists ourselves but throughout our travels, we have cherished destinations where we have been able to explore a country or region without getting the feeling that we are part of mass tourism.
+We are very well aware of the paradox of being tourists ourselves, but throughout our travels, we have cherished destinations where we have been able to explore a country or region without feeling part of mass tourism.

-The traffic in central Ubud is atrocious and one of the favorite modes of transportation is the scooter.
+The traffic in central Ubud is atrocious, and scooters are one of the favorite modes of transportation.
 We darted through the streets and easily found the trailhead to the Campuhan Ridge Walk.

 Campuhan Ridge Walk

 On a positive note, we stopped on our way down and listened to a guitar player sing a few tunes while we ordered corn on the cob roasted on the grill.
-Delicious, and a good atmosphere.
-Dinner was at the cozy and excellent Ibu Rai Restaurant near our B&B and we wrapped up the day with another dip in the pool.
+It was delicious, and there was a good atmosphere.
+Dinner was at the cozy and excellent Ibu Rai Restaurant near our B&B, and we wrapped up the day with another dip in the pool.

 Enjoying corn on the cob at the Campuhan Ridge Walk trail in Ubud, Bali